wagiminator/ATtiny13-TinyMoisture/README.md

 The ATtiny can also be woken up by pressing the TEST button (pin change interrupt).
 An acoustic and optical signal is then output first so that the user can determine whether the battery is still supplying sufficient power.
 Then measurements of the soil moisture are carried out until the button is released again.
 In this way, the correct threshold value can be found and set by turning the poti.

+To avoid corrosion of the electrodes as far as possible, a voltage is only applied during the measurement.
 The ATtiny is clocked with only 128 kHz and all unused peripherals are switched off so that the power consumption is as low as possible.

 ```c
 // main function